davidlu1001/davidlu1001.github.io/source/_posts/Cost-Optimization-cases-on-AWS.md

 date: 2020-04-20 21:08:44
 ---

-Rather than write a big, manual-style cost optimization guide, I'd like to share a few pits I've encountered during the whole process.
+Rather than write a big, manual-style cost optimization guide, I'd like to share a few pits I've encountered during the process.

 # Tools